plinkysynth/plinky-site/src/routes/docs/posts/build-guide_blueberry.md

 ---

 Hello!
 Welcome to the Blueberry build  guide.
-Buzzy is quite a simple build, and fairly beginner friendly.
+Blueberry is quite a simple build, and fairly beginner friendly.

 <img src="/blueberryspin.gif">